In addition to receiving your member contributions balance, your designated beneficiary may receive a death benefit if

 *The law limits the amount of salary that can be used in the calculation of the Paragraph 2 Death Benefit.
 Please see your latest Benefit Profile for this amount.

 Any number of primary and contingent beneficiaries may be named, but you must designate at least one primary beneficiary.
 The same person or persons cannot be designated as both primary and contingent beneficiaries.
 We can make payment to a contingent beneficiary(ies) only if all primary beneficiaries die before the contingent beneficiary(ies) and you have not changed your designation to provide for a new primary beneficiary(ies).
 To designate a tertiary beneficiary, please contact the System for additional instructions.
 If you survive all of the beneficiaries named, we would pay your estate.

-You may change your beneficiary designation(s) prior to retirement by using the Beneficiaries tab under My Retirement in your secure MyNYSTRS account or by filing a notarized paper form Designation of Beneficiary For In-Service or Post-Retirement Paragraph 2 Death Benefit (NET-11.4) form.
+You may change your beneficiary designation(s) prior to retirement by using the Beneficiaries tab under My Retirement in your secure MyNYSTRS account or by filing a notarized paper form Designation of Beneficiary For In-Service or Post-Retirement Paragraph 2 Death Benefit (NET-11.4).